What is photosensitivity?

-Photoallergic reactions can also develop as a side effect of some types of medication.
-They can also develop because of chemicals found in products like beauty products and sunscreen.
-Photoallergic reactions to the sun tend to be delayed.
-It will usually take a few days for a rash to develop after sun exposure (Skin Cancer Foundation).
+Photoallergic reactions can develop as a side effect of some medications.
+They can also arise from chemicals found in beauty products and sunscreen.

-Photosensitivity is a common side effect of various medications.
-These can include certain antibiotics, chemotherapy drugs, and diuretics.
+Photosensitivity is a common side effect of various medications, including:

-Some medical conditions can also cause photosensitivity, including:
+Some medical conditions can also cause photosensitivity.
+These include:

-- Lupus erythematous: Lupus is a connective tissue disease.
-Red patches, lumps, and purple spots can develop on areas of the skin exposed to the sun.
+Lupus is a connective tissue disease.
+Red patches, lumps, and purple spots can develop on areas of your skin exposed to the sun.

-- Polymorphous Light Eruption: According to the Skin Cancer Foundation, this condition usually occurs in women.
-People with this disorder can develop an itchy rash when they are exposed to the sun.
+People with this condition can develop an itchy rash when they are exposed to the sun.
 As sun exposure continues and UV tolerance increases, symptoms generally appear less often.
+Women are

-- Actinic Prurigo: People with this condition may develop red bumps after sun exposure.
-These can turn into scaly patches.
-This disorder can occur year round even in the winter when sun exposure tends to be less.
+People with this condition may develop red bumps after sun exposure, which can turn into scaly patches.
+This disorder can occur year-round, even in winter when sun exposure is less likely.

 Some chemicals can cause photosensitivity and should be avoided.
-These chemicals can be found in some medications and products.
-Medications that cause photosensitivity include some forms of chemotherapy.
-Sometimes, it’s not possible to avoid taking these medications.
+These chemicals can be found in some medications and products, such as some forms of chemotherapy.
+However, sometimes it’s not possible to avoid taking these medications.

-The best way to prevent symptoms of photosensitivity is to limit the amount of time spent out in the sun.
+The best way to prevent symptoms of photosensitivity is to limit the amount of time you spend in the sun.
 People who are photosensitive should always use sunscreen when outside.

-Covering and protecting the skin may also help prevent a reaction.
-People who are photosensitive can reduce symptoms by wearing hats, sunglasses, and long sleeves when outside.
+Covering and protecting your skin may also help prevent a reaction.
+People who are photosensitive can reduce symptoms by wearing hats, sunglasses, and shirts with long sleeves when outside.